223kazuki/blog/resources/2019-01-29-lacinia-app-tips.md

    :args {:num {:type (non-null Int)}}}}}
 ```

-The method implemented by `:graphql-server.lacinia/service` key referes this schema and compiles it.
+The method implemented by `:graphql-server.lacinia/service` key refers this schema and compiles it.

 ### Migrate Datomic schema
 By using Datomic plugin, we can generate Datomic schema from hodur meta-db.